Br1sbane/test02/content/blog/Blockchain_in_action.md

 •	Candidates will have full control over how their data is shared and used.

-•	The Velocity Network Foundation will ensure smooth product adoption and that the critical mass is reached.
+•	The Velocity Network Foundation will establish the industry standards and ensure smooth product adoption.
+With their size, the critical mass will be reached rather quickly.

 ![](../images/post-img.jpg)
 Will this be the end of LinkedIn?